 Share your April STEM Activities with us!

 Finally, what types of activities are you using to explore STEM this month?
-We’d love to know, did you try something new that your students totally loved?
+We'd love to know, did you try something new that your students totally loved?
 Is this something you’d like to see more of on the Kodable blog?
-Tell us in the comments below or tag @kodable on social media and tell us all about your STEM Holiday Celebration.
+Tag @kodable on social media and tell us all about your STEM Holiday Celebration.

 Looking for more STEM Holidays events and activities?
 Get the complete 2021 STEM Holiday Calendar Here!